mavleo96/cse538-assignments/README.md

 - Datasets
 - Sentence Transformers

-All dependencies are specified in the environment YAML files.
+All dependencies are specified in the environment YAML file.

 ## License